dirm02/crop_recommendation_app_matlab/README.md

-# Crop Recommendation Web App with AI and VisaulCrossing API: An application for Crop Recommendation using MATLAB
+# Crop Recommendation App with AI and VisaulCrossing API: An application for Crop Recommendation using MATLAB

 ## Table of Contents
 * [Introduction](#introduction)